-We include the statutory Relationships and Health Education within our whole-school PSHE Programme.
+We include the statutory Relationships and Health Education within our whole-school PSHE programme.

-To ensure progression and a spiral curriculum, we use Jigsaw, the mindful approach to PSHE, as our chosen teaching and learning programme and tailor it to your children's needs.
-The mapping document: Jigsaw 3-11 and statutory Relationships and Health Education, shows exactly how Jigsaw and therefore our school, meets the statutory Relationships and Health Education requirements.
+To ensure progression and a spiral curriculum, we use Jigsaw, as our chosen teaching and learning programme and tailor it to your children's needs.
+The mapping document: Jigsaw 3-11 and statutory Relationships and Health Education, shows exactly our school, meets the statutory Relationships and Health Education requirements.